-Why did they give wine vinegar/sour wine to those who were hung on the cross?
+Why did they give wine vinegar/sour wine to Christ while He hung on the cross?

-The Greek word that is translated as “sour wine” is OXOUS.
+The Greek word that is translated as “sour wine” is oxos.
 This Greek word refers to cheap, sour wine that was apparently not purchased by the wealthy.
-It was a “sharp vinegary wine” apparently.
-It was a common wine that was good to quench one’s thirst.
-John 19:29 tells us that there was a jar of wine nearby.
+It was a “sharp vinegary wine.”
+It was a common wine used simply to quench one’s thirst.
+John 19:29 adds that there was a jar of the wine nearby.

 Since Jesus was thirsty, He took a brief sip.

 After this, Jesus, knowing that all things had already been accomplished, to fulfill the Scripture, said, “I am thirsty.”
-John 19:28 (NAS95S)
+John 19:28 (NASB)

-The sour wine was on a long pole.
-The drink was a hyssop sponge (John 19:29).
+The sour wine was provided on a long pole with a hyssop sponge on the end (John 19:29).
 John Nolland comments,

 The third-century B.C.
 Antigonus Carystus reports the use of sponges tied to poles as a means of bringing up water.
 So the one who gives the drink to Jesus is not being entirely innovative.